Turn $1,000 Into $10,000: Unlock a New Opportunity for Adams County Residents

 Interested residents begin by submitting an application along with photo identification and income documentation.
 Brothers Redevelopment conducts a credit review upon acceptance into the program.

 Participants then commit to saving $1,000 in six months or longer through the program's custodial savings account.
-Additionally, participants must complete educational classes specific to their intended use of the funds—whether homeownership, business development, or post-secondary education.
+Additionally, participants must complete educational classes specific to their intended use of the funds—whether for homeownership, business development, or post-secondary education.

 Once participants meet all requirements, Brothers Redevelopment disburses the full $10,000 directly to approved vendors.
 All funds must be used by December 31, 2026.